bessey/yasa/README.md

 2. Install command line interfaces for convenience
     - `npm install -g broccoli-cli`
     - `npm install -g grunt-cli`
+    - `npm install -g nodemon`
-3. To start the app up at `http://localhost:4200` run
+3. To build the app at `http://localhost:4200` run
+    - `nodemon app.js`
+4. To watch and build the assets run
-    - `grunt serve`
+    - `grunt assets`
-4. To start the test suite up (in another terminal) run
+5. To start the test suite up (in another terminal) run
     - `grunt test`